canonical/snapd/HACKING.md

 ```

 This will drop makefiles and let you build stuff.
 You may find the `make hack`
-target, available in [cmd/snap-confine/](cmd/snap-confine/) handy.
+target, available in [./cmd/snap-confine/](./cmd/snap-confine/) handy.
 It installs the locally built
 version on your system and reloads the [AppArmor](https://apparmor.net/) profile.

->Note, the above configure options assume you are on Ubuntu and are generally
+>The above configure options assume you are on Ubuntu and are generally
 necessary to run/test graphical applications with your local version of
 snap-confine.
 The `--with-host-arch-triplet` option sets your specific
 architecture and `--enable-nvidia-multiarch` allows the host's graphics drivers